Smoked Standing Rib Roast Recipe

 After both the smoker and your meat have come up to temperature, you can finally start cooking.
 Fill the water tank, toss in the wood, and lay the rib roast directly onto the grates fat side up.

-Smoke your meat while monitoring the amount of wood, water, and charcoal you have left, adding more of each as necessary.
-Depending on the size of your roast, the process will likely take between two and three hours as long as the temperature remains consistent.
-The roast will be done once a thermometer stuck into the thickest part of the meat registers 125 degrees Fahrenheit.
+While smoking meat, monitor the amount of wood chips, water, and charcoal you have left, adding more of each as necessary.
+Depending on the size of your prime rib roast, the process will likely take between two and three hours as long as the temperature remains consistent.
+The roast will be done once a meat thermometer stuck into the thickest part of the meat registers the internal temperature 125 degrees F.

 Step 4: Resting the Meat

 Once you've removed the meat from the heat, place it onto a cutting board or platter and tent it loosely with aluminum foil.
 Allow it to rest like this for at least half an hour if not a full hour.
+It is worth the wait.
 During this time, the meat fibers will relax and reabsorb some of their lost juices, making for a more tender and flavorful cut of roast.

-The cooking process will finish at this time, too, as the residual heat within the roast passes through the meat and raises the temperature another 5 degrees or so.
+The cooking process will finish at this time, too, as the residual heat within the smoked prime rib roast roast passes through the meat and raises the temperature another 5 degrees or so.
 You can also use this time to, if you wish, turn the collected drippings into a sauce or gravy to serve with your meat.

 Step 5: Serving the Rib Roast